AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    >[!IMPORTANT]
    >
-   >Make sure to set a deadline for the course when you're adding custom compliance
+   >Make sure to set a deadline for the course when you're adding Custom Compliance

 1. Save and publish the course/learning path/certification.
 Now the course/learning path/certification is considered as compliance type.
 Admins can add this course to the compliance dashboard and share it with managers to track the progress

 >[!NOTE]
 >
->Author can also add the compliance labels to the existing course/learning path/certification by editing them.
+>Authors can also add the compliance labels to an existing course/learning path/certification by editing them.

 ## Gamification points